CSB-KUL/yMap/README.md

 Functions name			Description

-mutation_types_file()
-		to get the mutations quality (Synonymous, Non-Synonymous or Stop codon) in the file containing genome coordinates of mutation with knowledge of ref. and mutated base; furthermore the ‘mutation.txt’ from this code will be used to further other methods n map to get the summary file.
+mutation_types_file()	mutation type and amino acid change calculation (where ref. and mutant base known)

 pTMdata()
 		Downloads UpiProt data as a raw txt file (uniprot_mod_raw.txt)

 clean()
-		cleans file 'uniprot_mod_raw.txt' into 'PTMs.txt'
+		cleans file 'uniprot_mod_raw.txt' into a tab separated’PTMs.txt'

 iD()
-		Downloads different yeast IDs from UniProt (yeastID.txt)
+		This method retrieves the different ID types for maping (yeastID.txt)

 pmap()
-		combine yeast PTM and IDs into one file(PTM_id_file.txt)
+		if proteins ids are not SDG or uniprot or common names, this method maps the ids

 ptm_map()
-		Gives a file containing mutated proteins at PTMs with their positions
+		This method maps the overlap between mutated codons from previous method to the PTM sites

 dclean()
-		prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast domains mutations analysis (domains.txt)

-d_map()
-		combine domains.txt and yeastID.txt into one file (id_domain.txt)
+		domain data needed to be filters from UniProt file, before mapping domains d_map()
+		maps mutations to the yeast domains (id_domain.txt)

 dmap()
 		map mutations to proteins domains (domains_mapped.txt)

 enrich()
-		Gives p-value of pathways underlying the mutated proteins at for all type of data analysed the methods (either PTMs, domains and/or active - binding sites, structural and DNA-protein binding motifs or PTMcode/PTMfunc data)

-ab()
+		This method performed enrichment analysis of mutated proteins and return the p value of functional enrichment of mutated proteins at different functional regions/residues; see main text for how pvalue is calculated. ab()
 		prepares raw Uniprot data (uniprot_mod_raw.txt) for yeast active and binding sites mutation analysis (bact.txt)

 id()
-		combine bact.txt and yeastID.txt into one file (sites_id.txt)
+		maps proteins ids to active and binding sites containing proteins (sites_id.txt)

 mmap()
 		map mutations to proteins active and bindings sites (ab_mutation_file.txt)